f5devcentral/tmos-cloudinit/README.md

 $ docker build -t tmos_image_patcher:latest tmos_image_patcher
 ```

-This will download a vanilla Ubuntu 18.04 container, install all the necessary open source utilities required to patch TMOS images, and designate the python script which performs the image patching as the execution entrypoint for the container image.
+This will download a vanilla Ubuntu 18.04 container, install all the necessary open source utilities required to patch TMOS images, and designate the python script which performs the image patching as the execution entry point for the container image.

 After the build completes, a docker image will be available locally.